Inclusion, Equity, Antiracism, and Reparations Commitment and Action

 …not as charity but as a step towards Equity, Antiracism, and/or Reparations:

-1. Ongoing education for myself so I can see and correct bias and inequities in my business.
+1. Ongoing education for myself so I can see and correct bias and inequities in my business and my community.

 2. Staying open to feedback about my oversights and biases.